geofabrik/GfStaticmap/USAGE.md

 * `center`: `<latitude>,<longitude>`, center of the map image in geographical coordinates, e.g. `40.714728,-73.998672`
 * `zoom`: `<zoom level>`, zoom level (`0` to `18`), integer
 * `size`: `<width>x<height>`, width and height in pixel, both integer

+### Optional Parameters Controlling the Overall Appearance of the Map

+* `maptype`: `default`, string.
+If the server supports offers high-resolution tiles, `print` and `print150` might be added.
-* `maptype`: `default`
+* `

-All other parameters are optional and control overlays and attribution
+All other parameters control overlays and attribution

 ### Markers (Optional)